How Amazon and Spotify Used Scrum to Change How They Work | ALC Training News

 Sprints are another core element of scrum, and they’re a time-box of four weeks or less during when a useable and possibly releasable version of a product is produced.
 Sprints can result in a final product or be used to produce product increments rapidly.

-Why the role of Scrum master is pivotal
+Why the role of Scrum master is pivotal for agile working

 Scrum masters play a pivotal role in any scrum environment.
 They are responsible for ensuring teammates understand the goals of the agile method.
 The scrum master helps team members achieve this by sharing their knowledge of scrum theory, practices, and rules.